Call in or e-mail us with your tips today.

 Confidential Hotline – 1-479-705-TIPS (8477)

+The Narcotics Division is part of the Criminal Investigations Division.
 Our Narcotics Investigators and all members of the Johnson County Sheriff's Office are responsible for working drugs as part of their normal daily schedule.

 It may be as simple as arresting someone on a traffic stop for possession of drugs or as complex as working a large case which can take time.

 As information is gathered on suspected drug dealers or manufacturing operations, a file is started.
 All tips our Narcotics Division receives stays confidential and investigated.
 Information is verified as more confidential tips are received the case is built.
 We work with other local, state, and federal agencies to complete a thorough investigation of the individuals involved.
 These joint investigations assist in discovery of large-scale Drug Trafficking Organizations.